-If you are unhappy with your initial choice of specialty and you are thinking of changing to another area, firstly consider the following:
+If you are unhappy with your initial choice of specialty and are thinking of changing to another area, firstly consider the following

-- talk to your educational supervisor or NHS Trust careers lead before you make any firm decisions.
-If you need impartial advice from someone outside of your Trust there may be a Local Education and Training Board (LETB) careers adviser you can speak to
+- talk to your educational supervisor or NHS trust careers lead before you make any firm decisions.
+If you need impartial advice from someone outside of your trust, there may be an HEE local office/deanery careers adviser you can speak to

 - in many cases you will have to apply again from the beginning and the training you have done already may not count towards the new specialty you have chosen

-- there are some specialties with similar core training programmes to which it may be easier to switch, for example to psychiatry from GP training
+- there are some specialties with similar core training programmes to which it may be easier to switch, see the switching specialty list for already approved specialty swaps

-- contact the Royal College, college or faculty for your specialty, LETB or the General Medical Council (GMC) for information on possible transfers
+- contact the royal college, college or faculty for your specialty, HEE local offices/deanery or the General Medical Council (GMC) for information on possible transfers